Builditluc/wiki-tui/README.md

 Either install it with `nix-env -iA wiki-tui`, get it temporarily with `nix-shell -p wiki-tui` or add it to your configuration.

+### AUR
+The wiki-tui package is available in the [AUR](https://aur.archlinux.org/packages/wiki-tui).

+Either install it with `makepkg` manually, or using the preferred AUR helper.

 ## Configuration

 ### Location of the config file